-Below are the 6 health benefits of ginger that are supported by scientific research:
+Here are the 6 proven health benefits of Ginger

 1# Ginger can treat many forms of nausea: Ginger appears to be highly effective against nausea.
 For example, it has a long history of use as a sea sickness remedy, and there is some evidence that it may be as effective as prescription medication.